scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnAzure.md

 ### Steps

-* Create the peering between the Ledger and Auditor VPCs on the basis of [Azure official guide](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-manage-peering).
+* Create the peering between the Ledger and Auditor Virtual Networks on the basis of [Azure official guide](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-manage-peering).
-* Create the peering between the Ledger and Client VPCs on the basis of [Azure official guide](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-manage-peering).
+* Create the peering between the Ledger and Client Virtual Networks on the basis of [Azure official guide](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-manage-peering).
-* Create the peering between the Auditor and Client VPCs on the basis of [Azure official guide](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-manage-peering).
+* Create the peering between the Auditor and Client Virtual Networks on the basis of [Azure official guide](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-manage-peering).
 * Create the network security groups for Ledger and Auditor subnet on the basis of [Azure official guide](https://docs.microsoft.com/en-us/azure/virtual-network/manage-network-security-group).
 * Add new Inbound rule to restrict the access to Ledger and Auditor.
     * Add new Inbound rules to the Ledger Network Security Group to allow the Ledger Envoy LoadBalancer (50051, 50052) access from the Auditor and Client.